sensu/sensu-docs/content/sensu-go/5.16/guides/enrich-events-with-hooks.md

 {{< /highlight >}}

 Although this output is truncated in the interest of brevity, it reflects the output of the `ps aux` command specified in the check hook you created.
-Now when you are alerted that Nginx is not running, you can review the check hook output to confirm this is true without ever starting up an SSH session to investigate.
+Now when you are alerted that Nginx is not running, you can review the check hook output to confirm this is true with no need to start up an SSH session to investigate.

 ## Next steps